 Conversely, having to pay for admittance also keeps the homeless out.

 I’m not making some big statement about helping the poor.
 I’m just pointing out the contrast of entering a public park in Japan while it’s own less fortunate citizens have taken residence outside of the park gates.

 It’s no big secret: there are A LOT of people who call central Japan “home”.
 Sunshine for most of the year, exotique experiences, the opportunity to find out why Jiro, really, dreams of sushi…

 Since the population has grown exponentially during the decades of “post war” Japan, the need for “particular” services has become paramount.
 ENTER the Child Removal Services, CRS.

 Not everyone should be a parent, not everyone can be a parent.
 LET CSR HELP YOU!

-Our trucks patrol the neighborhoods of lower, central Japan on a weekly basis.
+Our trucks patrol all of the neighborhoods of central Japan on a weekly basis.
 It is our goal to place your unwanted or unnecessary child in the right “hands”.

 As long as your little “bundle” is properly bound and placed in the proper receptacle the night before a pick up, Child Removal Services will be able to take your prom night dumpster baby away!

 EVERYONE’S A STAR WHEN THEY USE CSR!